 Part of what makes a reverse canvas so great and so easy is heat transfer vinyl!
 I love working with all kinds of vinyl, but I especially love iron on vinyl.
 If you need a refresher on (or an introduction to) working with heat transfer vinyl, check out my beginner’s guide here.

 First, start off by scaling your design to fit in the space inside of your frame.
 Then cut the design from your heat transfer vinyl.
+(You can get this cute Christmas house design in my shop HERE.)
 After it has cut, you will need to use your weeding hook to remove the excess vinyl from around your design.

 Next, position your design on the canvas using the frame to guide your placement.

 Then, apply the design using your iron, Easy Press, or heat press.
 Finally, remove the clear plastic carrier sheet from your design.

 Step Three – Glue Canvas to Frame